sovity/edc-ce/docs/getting-started/documentation/faq.md

 ### Why am I getting a 500 error when accessing the /public endpoint of the Data-Plane?

 This issue can be caused by the connected customer-backend.
 The core-edc may convert error codes, leading to this issue.
 For example, a customer-backend returning a 400 code could be translated to a 500 by the core-edc.

+### Do productive Connectors need to be public reachable?

+Yes, Connectors need to have public-facing endpoints when deployed for productive usage in a dataspace, specifically the Dataspace Protocol (DSP) endpoint, to enable communication between Connectors.
+This is necessary because during processes such as contract negotiation, the Connectors must be able to exchange DSP-messages to perform the negotiations.
+Having a public DSP-endpoint allows these interactions to occur in a productive deployment environment.
+Contract negotiations and other communications happen between the connectors in a peer-to-peer manner.

+### Do data sinks need to be public reachable in productive environments?

+Yes, the architecture relys on the data provider directly connecting to the data sink of the consumer, which is designed for scaling and technical efficiency.
+This setup reduces the need for data to pass through the consuming EDC, optimizing bandwidth, reducing latency and avoiding technical bottlenecks, this is thus a technical design decision.
+To secure the data sink, measures such as IP-whitelisting of data-providers or API-keys for the data sink should be used to ensure that only authorized parties can access and write to the data sink.